Amazon Echo (2nd-gen) full review

 Ad agency 360i found Google Home six times more likely to correctly answer the 3000 questions it fired at both speakers, but reports that while Google Home offers better general search capabilities the Echo is particularly hot on retail search.

 Echo, meanwhile, has a lower price, a huge potential customer base of Amazon Prime subscribers, a strong database of 'Skills', and a much larger market share (in large part due to having no competition for the first year).
-If you are an Amazon Prime customer Echo makes sense; if you're not, there's Google Home.
+If you are an Amazon Prime customer Echo makes sense; if you're not, there's Google Home, which also ties in with all Google's other online services that you most certainly already use.

 That doesn't mean Amazon Prime customers can't also buy a Google Home, and it doesn't mean you need to be a Prime customer to use an Echo - you'll just miss out on a few features such as Amazon Music.
 (Amazon Prime has a lot of benefits in return for a reasonably low monthly premium, and you can enjoy a month's free trial to help you decide.)